adrian-d-hidalgo/azle-chain-fusion-starter/README.md

 }
 ```

-If you want to check that the `coprocessor_canister` really processed the events, you can either look at the logs output by running `npm run start` – keep an eye open for the `Successfully ran job` message – or you can call the EVM contract to get the results of the jobs.
+If you want to make sure that the `coprocessor_canister` is actually processing the events, you can either look at the logs output by running `npm run start` – keep an eye open for the `Successfully ran job` message – or you can call the EVM contract to get the results of the jobs.
 To do this, run `npm run job:result <job_id>` where `<job_id>` is the id of the job you want to get the result for.
 This should always return `"6765"` for processed jobs, which is the 20th fibonacci number, and `""` for unprocessed jobs.

 If you want to create more jobs, simply run `npm run job:create`.